mlochbaum/BQN/editors/README.txt

 illustrated at the top of the file ./bqn .
 To type an actual backslash, hit the backslash key twice.

 The file bqn is for configuring XKB on Linux.
-I haven't tried this but others have it working.
-See:
+To use, copy it to /usr/share/X11/xkb/symbols/, then run
+$ setxkbmap -layout us,bqn -option grp:switch
+replacing "us" with your ordinary keyboard layout. "switch" indicates the right alt key and can be replaced with "lswitch" for left alt or other codes.
+The setting will go away on shutdown so you will probably want to configure it to run every time you start up.
+The way to do this depends on your desktop environment.
+For further discussion, see:
 - https://en.wikipedia.org/wiki/X_keyboard_extension
 - https://aplwiki.com/wiki/Typing_glyphs_on_Linux